das399igste/node-red-contrib-ui-led/README.md

 - `msg.payload` === `true` - **Green**
 - `msg.payload` === `false` - **Red**
 - no `msg` received yet or `msg.payload` !== `true` and `msg.payload` !== `false` - **Gray**
+- The input can now also be transferred via a freely definable property.

 ## Install